Cbyernus/SteamVR/Hand-Skeleton.md

 * The system is designed to avoid any kind of scale; animating scaling can be complicated in real-time engines and is not supported in some cases.
 The API only return translations and rotations of bones
 * No twist bones
 * There are several helper bones, but that are not intended to be directly involved in skinning your hand mesh
+* Bones are ordered such that the parent is always before the child

 # Bone Structure